emiliosmith/mdef_emilio2/docs/FabAcademy/Micro Challenge II.md

 We use this challenge to explore different approaches to the concept of our research.
 In this challenge we decided to have 3 main goals:
 - To offer a different to the user to the food waste (3D printed bread cookies).
 - To have artifacts that could strengthen our concept of a network of collaboration around food waste for creating compost (Compost cart).
-- To have some aid for our Design Dialogues exhibition (exhibition aid).
+- To have some aid for our Design Dialogues exhibition (Exhibition aid).

 ### 3D printes bread cookies